MUSC Bulletin | College of Health Professions

 HRS-825.
 Human Anatomy for Doctoral Students.
 Human Anatomy provides students with a detailed examination of all structural aspects of all regions of the human today.
 Doctoral students will have opportunity for special emphasis on regions and systems that relate to their research interests through papers or projects as agreed upon between student, content advisor and Dr. Thomas.
 6 s.h.

 HRS-830.
-Quantitative Methods for Research.
+Introduction to Biostatistics.
 This course is designed to instruct students in acquisition of skills to use data sets and conduct quantitative analysis to address research questions.
 The course will also result in acquisition of knowledge of statistical principles and methods most commonly used in health services research.
-Prerequisites: DHA 867, DHA 866, and HRS 820 3 s.h.
+3 s.h.

 HRS-990.
 Doctoral Dissertation.
 Dissertation work includes original investigation that gives evidence of mature scholarship and critical judgment, indicates knowledge of research methods and techniques, and demonstrates the ability to carry out independent investigation.
 Preparation of the dissertation may comply with the regulations contained in A Guide to the Preparation of Theses and Dissertations, which is available in the Graduate Office or through the College of Graduate Studies website.
 1-12 s.h.